Those living a low carb lifestyle may be on the lookout for snacks that fit their needs and to be fair, sun flower seeds are fairly low in carbs.1

 Ingredients: Sunflower seeds, salt, sodium diacetate, monosodium glutamate, spices, natural flavors, xantham gum, disodium inosinate, citric acid, disodium guanylate, dried onion, and dried garlic

 Honey Roasted Sunflower Seeds: Unlike the in-shell sunflower seeds detailed directly above, these honey roasted sunflower seeds have no shell, so the sweetened coating goes directly on the edible portion, which does change the nutritional data.
-When answering the question “Are sun flower seeds keto?”, it is important to make sure there is no added sugar hiking up the carbohydrate total.
+When determining if sunflower seeds are keto-friendly, it is important to ensure they contain no added sugar that could increase the carbohydrate total.

 Ingredients: Sunflower kernels, cane sugar, honey, maltodextrin, silicon dioxide, corn flour, xantham gum, salt, and high oleic sunflower oil